Save Your Tears

-"Save Your Tears" is a song by Canadian singer the Weeknd, from his fourth studio album, After Hours (2020).
-The Weeknd wrote and produced the song with Max Martin and Oscar Holter, with Belly and DaHeala receiving additional writing credits.
-The record was met with universal acclaim, with praise for The Weeknd's vocals.
+"Save Your Tears" is a song by the Canadian singer-songwriter the Weeknd from his fourth studio album, After Hours (2020).
+It was released to Dutch contemporary hit radio on August 9, 2020, as the album's fifth and final single.
+The song was written and produced by the Weeknd, Max Martin, and Oscar Holter, with Belly and DaHeala receiving additional writing credits.